 Discipline instead focuses on teaching a child how to think and be responsible for the choices they make.
 Discipline teaches that choices have consequences, both good and bad and how they must learn to choose appropriately.

 Common Mistake #2: Overemphasis on obedience

-In today’s complex society, a child needs to learn to think for him or herself independently.
-If a parent is always spoon feeding and expect them to follow instructions without a rationale, it doesn’t give the room for children to think on their own.
+In today’s complex society, a child needs to learn to think for himself or herself independently.
+If a parent is always spoon-feeding and expects them to follow instructions without a rationale, it doesn’t give the room for children to think on their own.
 Parents who over-emphasize on obedience find in later years that they have to nag, complain and keep motivating their children to do school work, homework, or even to be considerate.

 Common Mistake #3: Your children can understand your reason and logic